Finite-size corrections to Fermi's golden rule: I. Decay rates: Implications in particle decays

-$\tilde {\vec{p}}_p$ could be very different from $ {\vec{p}}_p=0$, hence the modified conservation law derived from pseudo-Doppler effect should be taken into account for the experimental analysis in this region.
+$\tilde{\vec{p}}_p$ could be very different from $\vec{p}_p=0$, hence the modified conservation law derived from the pseudo-Doppler effect should be taken into account for the experimental analysis in this region.

-Since $\sigma_t$ is finite, the decay probability is proportional to T in the region $\text T \ll \tau_{proton}$, and the decay rate is constant in a wide range of T despite the fact that the spectrum is distorted, where $\tau_{proton}$ is the average life-time.
-Thus the proton at rest decay with the constant rate even at small T and the proton decay experiment is doable if the life-time is less than $10^{34}-10^{35}$ years.
+Since $\sigma_t$ is finite, the decay probability is proportional to $T$ in the region $T\ll\tau_\text{proton}$, and the decay rate is constant over a wide range of $T$, despite the fact that the spectrum is distorted, where $\tau_\text{proton}$ is the average life-time.
+Thus a proton at rest decays at a constant rate even at small $T$, and the proton decay experiment is feasible if the life-time is less than $10^{34}$--$10^{35}$ years.

-\subsubsection{Other decay processes}
+\subsection{Other decay processes}